 Recycling at home

-Brisbane residents are improving recycling habits at home.
-In just three years, the amount of recyclables in Brisbane household waste bins has gone from 28% to 17%.
-It’s time to look at how we can work together to keep improving our efforts.
-How to create a cleaner, green Brisbane and to reduce the amount of waste going to landfill.
+Brisbane residents are working hard to improve their recycling habits at home.
+Since 2012, residents have reduced the percentage of recyclables being incorrectly disposed of in household rubbish bins from 28% to 15% in 2020.
+This is a great result, but there's still more we can do to keep our city clean and green and reduce the amount of waste going to landfill.

 What happens to your recycling?

-Brisbane boasts a state-of-the-art recycling service residents can be proud of.
-Recycling collected by Council’s dedicated fleet of recycling trucks is taken to Visy’s Material Recovery Facility at Gibson Island.
+Brisbane boasts a state-of-the-art recycling service that residents can be proud of.
+Recycling collected by Brisbane City Council’s dedicated fleet of recycling trucks is taken to Visy’s Material Recovery Facility at Gibson Island.
 Council supports local recycling through Brisbane and Australian based companies.

 - Residents place recyclables in recycling bins.